sage-code/eve/manual/composite.md

 **Unicode**

 The _Unicode_ is a standard for representation of writing for all human languages.
 An Unicode string is a set of _code points_ using symbols from universal character set (UCS).
-Unicode is more difficult to represent then ASCII strings.
+Unicode is more difficult to represent then ASCII.
 There are many encoding techniques available.
-Java uses UTF-32.
+Java uses UTF-16.
 We will probably use UTF-8 to be more efficient.

 See also: [wikipedia ucs](https://en.wikipedia.org/wiki/Universal_Coded_Character_Set), [unicode characters](https://en.wikipedia.org/wiki/List_of_Unicode_characters#Character_reference_overview)